As a parent, I reckon it’s vitally important to help my children learn about managing money.

 I always knew that it was important to check the price per unit when food shopping.

-But wow, the difference depending on packaging was massive when it came to Cadbury's Caramel.
+But wow, the difference based on packaging was massive when it came to Cadbury’s Caramel.

 With a small bag of Cadbury’s Heroes, £1 would only stretch to 54g of sweets.